Hawaii (HI) law guide

 Largest rental markets

 This guide is general information, not legal advice.
-Governing statute: Hawaii Residential Landlord-Tenant Code (HRS Chapter 521).
+Governing statute: Hawaii Revised Statutes Chapter 521 (Residential Landlord-Tenant Code).
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Hawaii FAQ

-A Hawaii landlord must return the deposit within 14 days after the tenant surrenders possession.
-If any portion is withheld, the landlord must provide a written itemized statement of deductions.
-Missing the 14-day deadline forfeits the landlord's right to keep any part of the deposit, and the tenant can sue in Small Claims Court to recover the full amount.
+A landlord must return the security deposit within **14 calendar days** after the tenancy ends and the tenant surrenders possession.
+The landlord must also send a written, itemized list of any deductions with receipts.
+Missing the deadline forfeits the right to keep any of the deposit.

 Revun builds Hawaii notice periods, deposit timelines, and compliant workflows into leasing, payments, and communications, so the rules above are handled inside the platform instead of tracked by hand.